-RULE: When creating the ChassisDescriptionFilePath registry value on a system where it did not previously exist, an installer SHALL set the value to the directory %ALLUSERSAPPDATA%\PXISA\Descriptions\Chassis\, where %ALLUSERSAPPDATA% is the user-independent application data folder.
+RULE: When creating the ChassisDescriptionFilePath registry value on a system where it did not previously exist, an installer SHALL set the value to the directory <commonappdata>\PXISA\Descriptions\ Chassis\, where <commonappdata> is described in the previous section.

 OBSERVATION: Prior versions of this specification did not dictate a specific folder for the chassis description files, but allowed installers to install a registry key to point to an arbitrary directory.
 While the above rule was added to simplify installation and removal of software components, the registry key mechanism is maintained for backward compatibility.